The Role of IoT in Supply Chain Optimization

 The Four Implementations of IoT in the Supply Chain

-IoT is changing the supply chain landscape, and the four deployments you listed provide a thorough overview of this change.
+IoT is changing the supply chain landscape, and your four deployments provide a thorough overview.
 This is an organised synopsis that is predicated on your work:

 Manufacturing Products: IoT devices on factory floors facilitate just-in-time manufacturing, boost product development by providing data feedback, improve defect diagnosis, and increase production process transparency.

-Products for Shipping: Fleet management and environmental monitoring for temperature-sensitive items are included in IoT-enabled shipping, which offers tracking, visibility, and monitoring of goods from point of origin to destination.
-Better risk minimization, compliance reporting, and logistics management follow from this.
+Products for Shipping: Fleet management and environmental monitoring for temperature-sensitive items are included in IoT-enabled shipping, which offers tracking, visibility, and monitoring of goods from the point of origin to the destination.
+This leads to better risk minimization, compliance reporting, and logistics management.

-Store Placement and Final Sale: Manufacturers and retailers may provide consumers transparency about sourcing, production timetables, and other pertinent data points by tracking and reporting items’ journeys from raw materials to the store thanks to the Internet of Things.
+Store Placement and Final Sale: Thanks to the Internet of Things, manufacturers and retailers may provide consumers with transparency about sourcing, production timetables, and other pertinent data points by tracking and reporting items’ journeys from raw materials to the store.

 How does IoT transform SCM?